-With the addition of ADGE, the Company has income attributable to the noncontrolling interest portion it has in ADGE's 51% owned subsidiary, ADGNY.
-The income attributable to the noncontrolling interest was \$50,260 on December 31, 2017.
+With the addition of ADGE, the Company has income and losses attributable to the noncontrolling interest it has in ADGE's 51% owned subsidiary, ADGNY.
+The noncontrolling interest share of ADGNY profits and losses was a \$92,594 loss for the year endedDecember 31, 2018 and income of \$50,260 for the period endedDecember 31, 2017.